Drassil/git-wiki-theme/docs/database-only-quick-setup.md

 The default password will be `password` and the default port will be `3306`.

-If you want to chance those values, run the following:
+If you want to chance those values, run the following instead:

 ```
 DB_EXTERNAL_PORT=9000 DB_ROOT_PASSWORD=root docker-compose up ac-database